WINDMILL USING PLASTIC BOTTLES!

 Your kids can jump in and do the painting, this can get messy, but help make the fans or wings colourful, I felt the duck tape, was much cleaner and easy to apply, just needs jiggling around a bit.

-Once completed they do look great popped around the garden and watch them spin when the wind sets in!
+Once completed they do look great.
+Pop around the garden and watch them spin when the wind sets in!
+Keep an eye out if the weather changes, as remember the holder is made of paper!

 Hope you get a chance to try out these projects.
-It’s another way to make good use of plastic bottles and keep your kids busy over their time out, in at least having a go with making a different kind of a Windmill out of plastic bottles!
+It’s another way to make good use of plastic bottles and keep your kids busy over their time out, in at least having a go with making a different kind of Windmill out of plastic bottles!